-“Can I make my own vitamin C serum, Gio?
-I’m tired of spending a fortune on store-bought serums that go bad before I finish the bottle.”
+“How can I make my own DIY vitamin C serum, Gio?
+I’m tired of spending a fortune on products that go bad before I have time to finish the bottle.”

-Here’s the deal: Vitamin C is one of the trickiest ingredients to formulate with.
+Here’s the deal: L-Ascorbic Acid (the pure form of Vitamin C) is one of the trickiest ingredients to formulate with.
 You can’t just add a sprinkle of vitamin C powder to your moisturiser and expect it to work.
 It’s more complicated than that.

 Here’s why I think a DIY vitamin C serum isn’t the answer for most people: